How To Sync iPhone On Multiple iTunes Libraries Full Guide

-The main reason on why Apple forbids syncing an iPhone with more iTunes libraries is because this will allow the users to share songs among each other instead of purchasing them from the iTunes Store.
-So every time you sync an iPhone to a different MAC or PC computer you will see a warning message popping up to indicate that you can sync an iPhone to only one library at a time.
+The main reason why Apple forbids sync iPhone with more iTunes libraries is that this will allow the users to share songs among each other instead of purchasing them from the iTunes Store.
+So every time you sync an iPhone to a different MAC or PC you will see a warning message popping up to indicate that you can sync an iPhone to only one library at a time.

 Instructions to sync your iPhone with iTunes on multiple computers